-Great Hearts also considers gender-based harassment to be Prohibited Conduct.
-Gender-based harassment includes harassment based on a student's gender, expression by the student of stereotypical characteristics associated with the student's gender, or the student's failure to conform to stereotypical behavior related to gender.
-Examples of gender-based harassment directed against a student, regardless of the student's or the harasser's actual or perceived sexual orientation or gender identity, may include, but not be limited to, offensive jokes, name-calling, slurs, or rumors; physical aggression or assault; threatening or intimidating conduct; or other kinds of aggressive conduct such as theft or damage to property
+The Academy also does not tolerate discrimination or harassment of students on the basis of sex.
+Sex-based harassment includes harassment based on a student's sex, expression by the student of stereotypical characteristics associated with the student's sex, or the student's failure to conform to stereotypical behavior related to sex.
+Examples of sex-based harassment directed against a student, regardless of the student's or the harasser's actual or perceived sexual orientation or sexual identity, may include, but not be limited to: offensive jokes, name-calling, slurs, or rumors; physical aggression or assault; threatening or intimidating conduct; or other kinds of aggressive conduct such as theft or damage to property.